systopia/de.systopia.birthdays/README.md

 This page provides a step by step integrated settings guide on how to setup your Civi for automated birthday email notifications

+Navigate to (either or):
+- "Administer" --> "Communication"--> "Birthday Settings"
-Navigate to: "Administer" --> "Administration Console" --> "Birthdays Extension Settings"
+- "Administer" --> "Administration Console"--> "Birthdays Extension Settings"
+-
 ![image](/docs/images/birthday_settings.png)

 ### Received message